 Open a sample.csv file.

 We don't use any manual Mapping here, the converter understands the file itself.
 It's great, if your CSV file has the first line, as column names, like Date, Amount, Payee, Memo, Check number, Type.
-All these columns the converter understands and uses them for specific fields on a QFX file or to Map your CSV file.
+All these columns the converter understands and uses for specific fields on a QFX file or to Map your CSV file.

 The QFX format does not have categories here, so Quicken offers the Renaming rules or categorization feature during QFX import.
 There isn't for that, because QFX format by its history or by its definition does not the categories.
 Because categories are something, that you defined, not your Bank defines when it provides a QFX file.
 And QFX file originally downloaded from your bank.
 This is the whole issue with categories.
-You may also use CSV2QIF converter with Quicken 2017, which imports QIF files fine.
+You may also use the CSV2QIF converter with Quicken 2017, which imports QIF files fine.
 There is another article with step-by-step details for CSV to QIF conversion, that shows how to convert to QIF file and import into Quicken 2017 (please visit: https://www.propersoft.net/howto/qif-import-quicken-2017).
 There is a difference between QFX and QIF formats.
 There is no good format.
 Some users may find QFX useful, some users find QIF useful.

 You can remap your CSV file if needed.
 You can click 'Review Mapping' and reassign columns here if needed.
 Like if your file has Debit and Credit columns instead of one Amount column, then you would say: "Do not use" and assign the Debit and Credit columns.